viamrobotics/docs/docs/tutorials/slam-cartographer.md

 [SLAM](../../services/slam/) allows your robot to create a map of its surroundings and find its location within that map.

-This tutorial shows you how to run [Cartographer](https://github.com/cartographer-project) on your robot.
+This tutorial shows you how to run [Cartographer](https://github.com/cartographer-project), a real time SLAM system, on your robot.

 You have two choices:

-* Run SLAM in online mode with an [Rplidar A1](https://www.slamtec.com/en/Lidar/A1) or [Rplidar A3](https://www.slamtec.com/en/Lidar/A3).
+* Run SLAM in online (live) mode with an [Rplidar A1](https://www.slamtec.com/en/Lidar/A1) or [Rplidar A3](https://www.slamtec.com/en/Lidar/A3).
 * Run SLAM in offline mode with the provided example data or data you have collected.

 ## Requirements